Error Handling & Global Variables

 Error Handling

-enumeration for error codes.
+The Styx API uses the vmxroot_error_t enumeration for error codes.
 Here are some common error codes defined as macros:

 These error codes can be used to handle specific error conditions in your code.
 For example: